b3rendsh/msx-ram-serial/README.md

 This repository contains the design for a MSX cartridge that features a 512KB RAM mapper and 2 ports PV16552 serial interface.

 Both features are not dependent on hardware level so you can choose to only populate the RAM components on the right side or serial components on the left side of the cartridge if you don't need the other feature.

+Together with an IDE storage cart (BEER/MALT/SODA) it provides memory and serial ports to fully run RomWBW CP/M and work-alike operating systems on a MSX.

 ## Hardware